 in command line, ExCompare will automatically start the comparison.Perform comparison in background.
 No user interface will be shown if

-, ExCompare returns a result code after it finished the comparison, which 0 = no difference and non-zero value = difference(s) found or operation failed.
-It also can output additional result info to command line prompt window when possible, seeFast mode can greatly reduce data read operations and save lots of time when comparing large files.
+, ExCompare returns a result code after finishing the comparison, 0 = no difference, and a non-zero value = difference(s) found or operation failed (note that return value isn't the number of differences).
+It can also output additional result information to the command prompt window when possible.
+SeeFast mode can greatly reduce data read operations and save lots of time when comparing large files.

-If you already knew that the two locations you are going to compare are mostly identical, e.g. one is a backup of another.
-But you are not sure if they are totally same, so you want to perform a quick check on them.
+If you already knew that the two locations you are going to compare are mostly identical, e.g., one is a backup of another, but you are not sure if they are totally the same, so you want to perform a quick check on them.
 Apparently, there is no need to compare every byte of each file in them.

-With fast mode enabled, ExCompare can intelligently pick only parts of data to check, or even completely ignore data comparing.
+With fast mode enabled, ExCompare can intelligently pick only parts of data to check, or even completely ignore data comparison.

 Notes:

-When two file (sub-items) names match text file extensions list (.txt, .h and so on, defined in config file), ExCompare tries to compare them in text mode, which means:
+When two file (sub-item) names match the text file extensions list (.txt, .h and so on, defined in config file), ExCompare tries to compare them in text mode, which means:

 So two files can be seen as identical in text mode, even their sizes are different.

-Even text mode is enabled and file names match text extensions list, ExCompare can still decide to compare the two files in binary mode, if they are too big.
+Even if text mode is enabled and file names match the text extension list, ExCompare can still decide to compare the two files in binary mode, if they are too big.
 Text mode comparing can waste lots of time because it cannot work with fast mode.
-So, ExCompare checks the sizes of two files, and switch back to binary mode if any of them is too large.
+So, ExCompare checks the sizes of two files, and switches back to binary mode if any of them is too large.

 Specific path levels can be considered insignificant for a folder or file archive.

-If ExCompare is started from a command line prompt or PowerShell window, with command line switch
+If ExCompare is started from a Command Prompt or PowerShell window, with command line switch

 1/3/1 Differences